eag1ex/pocket.js/readme.md

 #### What is a Probe

--   `Probe < Pocket`: Child module doesnt know about Pocket, status/state managed so when `complete`, Pocket intercepts it, and waits until all tasks `complete`.
+-   `Probe < Pocket`: Child module doesnt know about Pocket, status/state managed so when `complete`, Pocket intercepts it, and waits until all Probe tasks `complete`.
 Can be used independently if needed.

 #### Playground